MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/contact-support.md

 ### Prerequisites
 It's important to know the specific roles that have permission to open support cases.

-Only those with an **Admin role (including security admins)** can create support cases.

-Users that have not been assigned a global AAD role with "Manage service requests" will no longer be able to submit support requests via the portal.
+Only those with an Azure Active Directory role with *”Create/Manage service requests” will be able to submit support requests via the portal.

 Anyone who has the `microsoft.office365.supportTickets/allEntities/allTasks`  can submit a case.